-- Waterfall: Perhaps the most common way to plan out a project, the waterfall method is a simple sequential approach.
-Each single task must be completed before beginning the next one, leading to the end deliverable.
+- Waterfall: Perhaps the most common way to plan out a project, the Waterfall method is a simple sequential approach.
+Each project phase must be completed before beginning the next one, leading to the end deliverable.
 These project plans can be easily replicated for future use.

-- Critical path method: Similar to the waterfall methodology, critical path method is a sequential approach that allows project managers to prioritize resources, putting more emphasis and investment into the most important work and rescheduling lower-priority tasks that may be slowing down the team.
+- Critical path method: Similar to the Waterfall methodology, the critical path method is a sequential approach that allows project managers to prioritize resources, putting more emphasis and investment into the most important work and rescheduling lower-priority tasks that may be slowing down the team.

 Agile project management approaches

-Simply put, agile project management is a collaborative methodology comprising short development cycles called “sprints” that incorporate feedback as the project progresses, in an effort to embrace flexibility and continuous improvement.
+Simply put, Agile project management is a collaborative methodology comprising short development cycles called “sprints” that incorporate feedback as the project progresses in an effort to embrace flexibility and continuous improvement.
 The methodology was developed by 17 people in 2001 as an optimized approach for software development.
-(Read the official Manifesto for Agile Software Development.)
+(Read the official Manifesto for Agile Software Development here).
 Agile project management focuses more on team collaboration and less on a hierarchical leadership structure.
-Some of the most popular agile approaches include:
+Some of the most popular Agile approaches include:

-- Kanban: Suited for projects with priorities that can frequently change, Kanban is similar to scrum but progresses on a continuous basis, rather than in predefined sprint periods.
+- Kanban: Suited for projects with priorities that can frequently change, Kanban is similar to Scrum but progresses continuously, rather than in predefined sprint periods.
 Work is pulled in when needed and when capacity allows.

-- Extreme programming (XP): The Extreme Programming approach was developed specifically for software engineering.
-It is ideal for scenarios in which clients are not 100% sure what they need from the end product, and therefore need many opportunities for testing and feedback.
+- Extreme Programming (XP): The Extreme Programming approach was developed specifically for software engineering.
+It is ideal for clients who are not 100% sure what they need from the end product, and therefore need many opportunities for testing and feedback.

-- Adaptive project Framework (APF): This approach is also suited to IT projects that need a high level of flexibility and adaptability.
+- Adaptive Project Framework (APF): This approach is also suited to IT projects requiring a high level of flexibility and adaptability.
 It was developed by industry expert Robert K. Wysocki and is laid out step by step in his book, Adaptive Project Framework: Managing Complexity in the Face of Uncertainty.